Tennessee Diminished Value Claims

 Statute of Limitations

-Tennessee provides one year from the date of the accident to pursue a property damage claim arising from negligence.
+Tennessee provides three years from the date of the accident to pursue a property damage claim arising from negligence.

 02